erseit/License-Management-System/README.md

 │   │   ├── /users
 │   │   |   |   └── ...
 │   ├── .env            # Configurations and environment variables
-│   ├── next.config.js  # All configurations and environment variables for frontend
 │   ├── ...

 │   # Backend